karthikkashyap98/Artifex/README.md

   ### /category/
   `GET` request to this endpoint will provide JSON list of all the categories.

-  `POST` request to this endpoint with the following JSON, will create a new Category
+  `POST` request to this endpoint with the following JSON, will create a new Category.

-  (detail page can be found at `/category/id/`)
+  (detail page can be found at `/category/id/`).

   ### /comments/
   `POST` request to this endpoint with the following JSON can add a new comment.

+  ### /upvote/id/
+  `GET` request to this endpoint will add a vote to the Discovery with that 'id'.

+  ### /downvote/id/
+  `GET` request to this endpoint will remove a vote in the Discovery with that 'id'.